caamartin35/Scrabble/README.txt.txt

 the Estore button are 3 other buttons (bankrupt, loseturns, takewords).
 The number next to these buttons corresponds to how many of each enchantment you have. if you click on one of those buttons while you have that enchantment, you will select that enchantment.
 Now, click on any tile on the board (that you are currently placing or that has been placed already) to set the enchantment.
-(Note: If you click an enchantment button on your panel, you HAVE to play that enchantment on a tile, there's no going back!).
+(Note: if you click an enchantment button on your panel, you HAVE to play that enchantment on a tile, there's no going back!).
 Now that tile will show up pink on your screen and your screen only until it is activated, then it won't be pick to anyone anymore.
 (Note: you can play a word on that enchanted tile without activating the enchantment on yourself).